bogeta11040/it-place-tests/Bug_Ticket.md

-# ITPLACE PROD - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered
+# ITPLACE UAT - Vse Plače (All Salaries Page) - No salaries are displayed and page is not fully rendered

 <i>This ticket is in the "To Do" status.
 It's a major bug.</i>